polarvogel/qubertrash/README.md

 # qubertrash
-This is a shell script environment to extend your qdated installation with "trash-mail" functions
+This shell script environment allows you to easily create and manage expiring unique trash mails.

+It is designed to be used on https://uberspace.de/ hosts.

+Installation instructions are currently hosted in German at http://8300111.de/wegwerfadressen-im-uberspace/.